 The Pilot sites (210 users of whom 105 in the Intervention Group)

 - Catalonia (Town of Badalona, 30 users)

 - Italy (Town of Latina, 60 users)

-The services to be deployed in each of the sites:
+The services deployed in each of the sites:

-The HOME SWEET HOME service is based on the following subsystems which have been merged into a single, comprehensive, elderly-friendly service:
+The HOME SWEET HOME service is based on various subsystems which have been merged into a single, comprehensive, senior-friendly service.

 - A Monitoring and Alarm Handling Subsystem, consisting of the following components:

 - Elderly-friendly mobile unit (Mambo)